-- 1. Navigate to General > Backup/restore. - Click on Browse beside Restore configuration, select an oMG backup file and click OK on the file dialog.
-The fully qualified filename will be shown in the Restore configuration field. - 3.
+- 1. Navigate to General->Backup/restore. - Click on Browse beside Restore configuration, select an oMG backup file and click OKon the file dialog.
+The fully qualified filename will be shown in the Restore configuration field - 3.
 Click on Restore to complete the process.
 Once restoration is complete, comprehensive details are provided under Restore Results.

-Note: To cancel a configuration, click Cancel to remove the file details from the Restore Configuration field and cancel the restore.
+to cancel a configuration, click Cancel to remove the file details from the Restore Configuration field and cancel the restore.

-11.6 Configuring Services
+11.6.
+Configuring Services

 Events generated on the oMG are reported to the oMM's DNS record set.
-The configuration for this reporting can be accessed by navigating to General > Services.
-These settings should only be modified under advisement of Sierra Wireless Technical Support.
+The configuration for this reporting can be accessed by navigating to General->Services.
+These settings should only be modified under advisement of Support.

-11.7 Using the Diagnostic Tools
+11.7.
+Using the Diagnostic Tools